julien-arino/omni-course/SLIDES_MD/2022-10-OMNI-04-ETP-introduction.md

 Important to define precisely what it is we mean by ETP, since the *environment* can be taken to mean anything outside the body, allowing most pathogens to fall into this class

+See, e.g., the US CDC [Division of Foodborne, Waterborne, and Environmental Diseases](https://www.cdc.gov/ncezid/dfwed/index.html)

 ---

 # Enteric diseases

 Group of diseases associated with the ingestion of food or water contaminated by microorganisms and microbial toxins that attack the gastrointestinal tract

+From chatGPT:
+> An enteric disease is an illness that affects the digestive system, specifically the intestines.
+Enteric diseases can be caused by a variety of factors, including viral, bacterial, or parasitic infections, as well as toxins or other harmful substances.
+These diseases can result in a range of symptoms, including stomach pain, nausea, vomiting, diarrhea, and fever

 ---